Start of Main Content

 The Museum is building the authoritative collection of record on the Holocaust and making it fully accessible and preserved for future education, research, and scholarship.
 The Museum’s collection of artifacts, documents, films, photographs, recorded sound, microfilms, digital resources, and published materials is preserved in the state-of-the-art David and Fela Shapell Family Collections, Conservation and Research Center.

-Approximately 12.2 million name records in the Holocaust Survivors and Victims Database, of which nearly 9.5 million records are available online.
+• Approximately 12.9 million name records in the Holocaust Survivors and Victims Database, of which over 10 million records are available online.

 Simon-Skjodt Center for the Prevention of Genocide